saulocantanhede/tfgreek2/docs/features/text.md

 ## Feature description

-The word as it apears in the text without punctuations and text-critical signs.
+he word as it appears in the text without punctuations and text-critical signs.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Notes